nacular/doodle/docs/themes.md

 }

 fun main() {
-    // Both the Adhoc Theme and a list of Behavior modules are
+    // DynamicThemes require a list of Behavior modules since the
-    // needed.
-    application(modules = listOf(NativeTheme, NativeButtonBehavior)) {
+    // Theme itself is essentially a Behavior filter. application(modules = listOf(NativeTheme, NativeButtonBehavior)) {
         MyApp(instance(), instance(), instance())
     }
 }
 ```
-?> Include behavior modules at launch, so they can be used with a registered Adhoc Theme (NativeTheme in this case).
+?> Include behavior modules at launch, so they can be used with a registered DynamicTheme (NativeTheme in this case).

 This app no longer has extraneous dependencies on things like ProgressBar and its Behavior.